-Four other companies now are planning to cash in on the deep-sea water trend.
+Four other companies now are planning to cash in on the Hawaiian bottled water trend.
 So is the state, which collects royalties and rent from the bottlers based at the state Natural Energy Laboratory of Hawaii Authority (NELHA) property next to the Big Island's Kona International Airport.

 The state pumps the water from 2,000 feet beneath the sea, and the companies pay a few cents per bottle to use the official NELHA logo on their label, certifying the deep-sea water was collected at the state facility.

-In addition to Koyo, Asia's thirst for Hawaiian seawater also has attracted Los Angeles-based Deep Sea Water International; Japanese-owned Enzamin USA; Korean-owned Savers Holdings Ltd.; and Japanese-owned Hawaii Deep Marine Inc.
+In addition to Koyo, Asia's thirst for Hawaiian bottled water also has attracted Los Angeles-based Deep Sea Water International; Japanese-owned Enzamin USA; Korean-owned Savers Holdings Ltd.; and Japanese-owned Hawaii Deep Marine Inc.

 Located on the 870-acre NELHA site, these companies spent a combined $65 million converting black lava fields into parking lots and building factories in 2003.
 This year they are investing another $85 million to $100 million.

-Besides the startup costs and the expensive desalination process, the companies will spend millions on shipping tons of water to Asia.
+Besides the startup costs and the expensive desalination process, the companies will spend millions on shipping tons of Hawaiian bottled water to Asia.